livepeer/bounties/README.md

 > [!WARNING]
 > Please wait until the issue is officially assigned to you before starting work.
 To avoid duplication of effort, submissions for unassigned issues will not be accepted.

-1. **Find an Open Bounty**: Browse the open issues labeled [bounty](https://github.com/livepeer/bounties/labels/bounty) using this filter: [is:open is:issue no:assignee label:bounty](https://github.com/livepeer/bounties/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3Abounty).
-2. **Express Your Interest**: Comment on the issue to indicate your interest and briefly explain why you’re the right fit for the task.
+1. **Express Your Interest:** Fill out [this form](https://www.notion.so/13f0a34856878045ba5be0218bc28d3f?pvs=21), making sure to specify the bounty you are interested in
-3. **Wait for Review**: Our team will review your expression of interest and select the best candidate.
+2. **Wait for Review:** Our team will review expressions of interest and select the best candidate.
-4. **Get Assigned**: If selected, the issue will be assigned to you on GitHub.
+3. **Get Assigned:** If selected, we'll contact you and assign the bounty to you.
-5. **Start Working**: Begin working on your task.
-If you need assistance, you can comment on the issue or join the discussions in the [#🛋│developer-lounge](https://discord.com/channels/423160867534929930/1051963444598943784) channel on our Discord server.
+4. **Start Working:** Dive into your task!
+If you need assistance or guidance, join the discussions in the `#developer-lounge` channel on our [Discord server](https://discord.gg/livepeer).
-6. **Submit Your Work**: Create a pull request in the relevant repository and request a review.
+5. **Submit Your Work:** Create a pull request in the relevant repository and request a review.
-7. **Notify Us**: Comment on the GitHub issue when your pull request is ready for review.
+6. **Notify Us:** Ping us on Discord when you’re pull request is ready for review.
-8. **Receive Your Bounty**: Once your pull request is approved, we’ll arrange the bounty payment.
+7. **Receive Your Bounty:** We'll arrange the bounty payment once your pull request is approved.
-9. **Gain Recognition**: Your contributions will be acknowledged by the entity that funded the bounty, and your name may be mentioned in the changelog.
+8. **Gain Recognition:** Your valuable contributions will be showcased in our project's [changelog](https://livepeer-ai.productlane.com/changelog).

 Thank you for your enthusiasm in contributing to Livepeer!
 We truly appreciate your support and look forward to your contributions 💛.